Introductory video for your course

 Be personal to create engagement

-Please tell us about something personal related to the course, for example, how you ended up at KTH as a teacher or which practical use of the course content is your favourite.
+You can tell about something personal related to the course, for example, how you ended up at KTH as a teacher or which practical use of the course content is your favourite.
 In general, include something about why the course content is important to you.

 Examples of expectations